 Most Board members welcome the advice and support of development staff.
 If they do not interact, problems may ensue.
 Development professionals are donor advocates and allies.
 When allowed to do their job properly, the better the reputation of the nonprofit, its Board, and each and every donor with whom they work.

 I once listened to a foundation staff member arrogantly proclaim they would only be “friends” with donors, not “development officers,” as if being a development officer is a lowly office.
 Beware: oftentimes the development officer is one of the most knowledgeable staff member at the nonprofit organization, one who cares about the organization’s donors the most.
 They will fight for you if you allow them to do so.

 III.
 To have access to the organization’s most recent financial statements.

-Not only should nonprofit development staff have access to Form 990s – which today one can find readily on GuideStar – they should be encouraged to review those financial documents and to become knowledgeable about them.
-As donors and professional advisors become more savvy (and discerning), being armed with this knowledge is essential to functioning properly on the job.
+Not only should nonprofit development staff have access to Form 990s – which today one can find readily on Candid – they should be encouraged to review those financial documents and to become knowledgeable about them.
+As donors and professional advisors become savvier (and more discerning), being armed with this knowledge is essential to functioning properly on the job.
 To read more about the importance of Candid and GuideStar, follow the link to my post, “GuideStar: Invaluable Nonprofit Resource” (2021).

 IV.
 To be assured their gifts will be used for the purposes for which they were given.

 Similar to the first tenet discussed, development staff should be informed if a donation is not being used for its intended purpose.
 Sometimes, program staff and others in positions of leadership fail to share changes with the development department.
 Nonprofit fundraisers should be given the opportunity to learn about and to discuss any changes in terms of the project(s) funded with the donor(s) they solicited originally.

 V. To receive appropriate acknowledgement and recognition.